LSanten/LSanten.github.io/_mms-md/ONTOLOGICAL-PRIMITIVES.md

 (McGilchrist 2021) -  here is a scattered set of notes that includes this idea:  [[MCGILCHRIST2021-VID]]

-*I have recently come to realize that whenever I connect deeply with other humans, I overlap in the three areas mentioned above: values, core beliefs, and what we hold sacred*
+*I have recently come to realize that whenever I connect deeply with other humans, I overlap in the three areas mentioned above: values, purpose, and what we hold sacred.*

 **Below is an illustration which draws an analogy between the recreation of DNA in its fruits and the recreation of values that re-emerge in our social structures.** This illustration is a work in progress.
 I don't consider it perfect and am trying to fine-tune it.
 Let me know if you have ideas to make it more concrete (or don't understand my overall message all together).